RezzedUp/Constants/README.md

 ### Shading

 If you intend to shade this library, please consider **relocating** the packages to avoid potential conflicts with other projects.

-This library utilizes nullness annotations, which may be undesirable in a shaded uber-jar.
+This library also utilizes nullness annotations, which may be undesirable in a shaded uber-jar.
 They can safely be excluded, and you are encouraged to do so.